Signalis: Reception

 Signalis received "generally favorable" reviews, according to review aggregator Metacritic, and 85% of critics recommended the game, according to OpenCritic.
 Critics generally praised the atmosphere and environmental storytelling of the game, although the limited inventory and combat received criticism.

-Some reviewers offered praise of the overall game, while noting a specific aspect that they felt held it back.
+Many reviewers offered praise of the overall game, while noting individual aspects they felt held it back.
 The Verge noted issues with a few puzzles, but praised the overall game.
-GameSpot noted that the aiming was "unreliable", while Nintendo Life instead critiqued that the boss fights of the game were not well suited to the combat system.
+GameSpot called aiming in the game "unreliable", while Nintendo Life critiqued that the boss fights of the game were not well suited to the combat system.
+PC Gamer briefly criticized the game's inventory system, yet rated Signalis a 92%, saying the game "joins that coveted pantheon as one of the best in the (sci-fi horror adventure) genre (...)."

 MetalSucks described the game as "a dark love story caught up in a retrofuture survival horror masterwork".

-The game was included on Polygons list of the best games of 2022.
+Signalis was included on Polygons list of the 50 best games of 2022, at spot number 12.
 Willa Rowe, in a review published by Inverse, referred to the game as the "best horror game of 2022".
-The game was included on PC Gamers list of the top 100 PC games of all time.